 USS Enterprise line ('Star Trek' franchise)

-This isn't the time to quibble about whether the NCC-1701-A or NCC-1701-D was the better U.S.S.
+Perhaps no Sci-fi spaceships are as afamous as the Star Trek franchises U.S.S Enterprise.
+Of course, we could quibble about whether the NCC-1701-A (commanded by William Shatner's Captain kirk and debuting in the 1986 movie The Voyage Home, according to Trekipedia) or NCC-1701-D (the main ship in The Next Generation and it's associated movies, according to Star Trek.com) was the better U.S.S.
 Enterprise, but keep in mind that the entire ship line has an impressive history.
 If we take the movie and television franchises as a whole, the U.S.S.
 Enterprise not only performs, but outperforms in most situations.
 It regularly operates well beyond safe speed limits (to the chagrin of Scotty), some versions have the ability to split in two independent parts, and it can deal with extreme environments (like burning up in Earth's atmosphere or lurking under the ocean.)
 Some of the more advanced versions can even cloak, taking away the element of surprise that Romulans and Vulcans previously enjoyed.

 NEXT: An adaptable hauler